kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 count = count + i;
 ```

-Another thing to note is the use of the Integer type in the for loop.
-We use Integers because they're unsized so we don't have to worry about if we're using enough bits.
-At the same time, since the loop is unrolled, it's ok to use an Integer because i won't ever actually change values in the compiled circuit, it just becomes a hard-coded constant for each iteration of the loop.
+Another thing to note is the use of the `Integer` type in the for loop.
+We use `Integer`s because they're unsized so we don't have to worry about if we're using enough bits.
+At the same time, since the loop is unrolled, it's ok to use an Integer because `i` won't ever actually change values in the compiled circuit, it just becomes a hard-coded constant for each iteration of the loop.

-We generally want to keep the bounds of our for loop to a constant, because otherwise our circuit has to unroll every possible iteration of the for loop and put a mux on every iteration deciding whether that iteration is the final one or not.
+We generally want to keep the bounds of our `for` loop to a constant, because otherwise our circuit has to unroll every possible iteration of the for loop and put a mux on every iteration deciding whether that iteration is the final one or not.
 In code:

 ```bluespec
 Bit#(5) max = get_max(); // value of max is unknown at compile time